Brandon Hixon

-Brandon Antone Hixon (October 26, 1981 – January 9, 2018) was an American politician and a Republican Partymember of the Idaho House of Representatives from 2012 to 2017, representing District 10, Seat A. He resigned in late 2017 while under criminal investigation and committed suicide in January 2018.
+Brandon Antone Hixon (October 26, 1981 – January 9, 2018) was an American politician and an Idaho Republican Party member of the Idaho House of Representatives from 2012 to 2017, representing District 10, Seat A. He resigned in late 2017 while under criminal investigation and killed himself in January 2018.

 Education

 Hixon, a fourth-generation Idahoan, was born in 1981 and raised in Salmon, Idaho.
 He graduated from Salmon High School.
 He went on to graduate from Idaho State University with a degree in construction management.

 Elections

 2012

 Hixon ran against Jarom Wagoner for the Republican nomination winning with 51.5% of the vote.

 Hixon won on the November 6, 2012, general election with 6,677 votes (54.0%) against Democratic nominee Travis Manning.

 2014

 Hixon was unopposed in the May Republican Primary.

 Hixon defeated Manning again, winning with 58.9% of the vote.

 2016

 Hixon was unopposed in the May Republican Primary.

 Hixon defeated Jeremy Lopett in the general election winning with 67.0% of the vote.